shuaih97/BIOS-611-ShuaiH/README.md

 The covariate age is a continuous variable, while other covariates are all categorical variables.

 docker:
+First, make sure you are under this bios-611-project folder, then run:
 ```
 docker build -t bios611-project .
 docker run -v ${PWD}:/home/rstudio -e PASSWORD=pwd -p 8787:8787 bios611-project